 The following agricultural resource objectives and policy recommendations (not in order of priority) support the above goal.
-They will guide agricultural resource decisions in the Town of Elk Grove over the next 20 years.
+They will guide agricultural resource decisions in the Town of Monticello over the next 20 years.

 - 1. Maintain land in productive farm operations or land capable of productive agricultural uses, while exploring and encouraging innovative methods of preserving land for agriculture. - 2.
-In jurisdictions that have adopted County Zoning, place all lands in productive farm operations and lands capable of agricultural uses in the Exclusive Agricultural Zone (A-1), within which farming is the principle and preferred land use. - 3.
+Place all Town of Monticello lands in productive farm operations in the Exclusive Agricultural Zone (A-1), within which farming is the principle and preferred land use. - 3.
 Maintain the rural and agricultural character of the community. - 4.
 Emphasize the preservation of the environmental quality and rural character of the jurisdiction when considering future land use proposals. - 5.
 Encourage the preservation of the family farm and farmland in the community. - 6.
-Encourage the protection of prime farmland for agricultural uses. - 7.
-Maintain the agricultural infrastructure to support agricultural operations. - 8.
-Rezoning of agricultural land will take all the agricultural policies in this plan into consideration. - 9.
+Preserve agricultural fields in the community from encroachment by incompatible development. - 7.
+Encourage all rural landowners to become cooperators with the Lafayette County Land Conservation Department (LCD) and to implement conservation plans worked out between landowners and the LCD. - 8.
+Discourage isolated non-agricultural commercial and industrial uses in agricultural areas, except for agricultural businesses and home based businesses. - 9.
+Maintain the agricultural infrastructure to support agricultural operations. - 10.
+Encourage the location of rural non-farm land uses on soils and sites judged to be of relatively low value for agricultural purposes. - 11.
+Utilize county, state, and federal programs or grants to conserve, maintain, and protect agricultural resources, where and when appropriate. - 12.
 Encourage new agricultural supply or service uses to locate in areas where they can economically and efficiently serve the farm community.